berobloom/LSCIndoorCameraLocal1080p/README.md

 ```
 smartir_en=1
 ```
-### Manual (Deprecated)
+### Manual

-Note: I found out nightvision can be managed using the tutk library.
-Will add this to the proxy later.

 ```
 smartir_en=0

-# Force color
-Day2Night=10
 ```

+Enable MQTT in `LSCProxy/main.py` to use nightvision in Home Assistant.

-Reboot the camera after changing these settings.
+Reboot the camera after changing settings in `product.cof`.

 ## Things to do